Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 United States of America

 Brazil and the United States are the largest democracies in the Americas.
 Both nations have dynamic and diversified economies and share common values and interests.
 Their populations are ethnically and culturally diverse.
 The bilateral relationship is comprehensive and institutionalized, based on a solid history of partnership.
-In 2024 the two countries will celebrate the 200th anniversary of diplomatic relations between them.
+In 2024 the two countries celebrated the 200th anniversary of diplomatic relations between them.
+The anniversary served as a framework for a fruitful year of meetings, discussions, and initiatives in the bilateral sphere, consolidating the process of relaunching and revitalizing the relations that began in 2023.

 The United States is the main destination for Brazilian exports of manufactured goods and the top source of foreign direct investment to Brazil.
 Several US companies have been present in the Brazilian market for more than a hundred years.
 At the same time, Brazilian corporations are also expanding their investments in the United States, in an effort to augment their scale of production, to acquire new technologies and to expand their activities worldwide.
 People-to-people ties have also gained importance through the increase in the number of business trips, student exchanges and cultural activities.
 The United States hosts the largest contingent of Brazilian expatriates, estimated at 1.9 million people.